Kyler Murray Player Prop Bets for NFL Week 14 | Arizona vs. Los Angeles 12/13/2021

 Matchup vs. Los Angeles

-- Murray's 203.2 passing yards per game in five matchups against the Rams are 61.3 less than yards than his over/under in Monday's game.
+- Murray averages 203.2 passing yards per game in five matchups against the Rams, 61.3 fewer yards his over/under in Monday's game.

 Recent Performances

-- Murray put together a 123-yard performance against the Bears last week, completing 73.3% of his passes and throwing for two touchdowns.

-- He tacked on 10 carries for 59 yards, averaging 5.9 yards per carry while scoring two rushing touchdowns.
+- He also added 59 yards on 10 carries, averaging 5.9 yards per carry while rushing for two touchdowns.

-- Murray has racked up 123 passing yards (41.0 per game) and has a 73.3% completion percentage this year (11-of-15) while throwing two touchdowns and zero interceptions over his last three games.
+- Murray has thrown for 123 yards while completing 73.3% of his passes (11-of-15), with two touchdowns and zero interceptions over his last three outings (41.0 per game).

-- He's also carried the ball 10 times for 59 yards and two touchdowns, averaging 19.7 yards per game.
+- He also has 59 rushing yards on 10 carries with two touchdowns, averaging 19.7 yards per game.

 Murray's Arizona Teammates